Use Orbit Local with the GitLab CLI (glab)

 The GitLab CLI (glab) is the canonical way to install, run, and integrate Orbit Local with your AI agent. glab orbit local mirrors glab orbit remote, so the same patterns work whether you query the GitLab instance or your local machine.

-• glab orbit setup: install the Orbit skill and point your AI agent at the local graph.
+• glab orbit setup: guided onboarding that verifies access, installs the Orbit skill, and installs the local binary.

 Prerequisites